ehansis/til/pages/weighted_percentile_rank.md

 I have used weighted percentile ranks on many different occasions to apply labels like 'small', 'medium' or 'large' to entities.
 This has worked very well and seems to match intuition much better than simpler measures.
-You might have to think carfully for a second to understand what the number actually means, but that's totally worth it.
+You might have spend a minute of careful thought to understand what the number actually means in your particular case, but it's totally worth it.